 |TOEFL Listening: 16-19|

 B. APU English placement test

 Students can also demonstrate English proficiency by taking a placement test through the American Language and Culture Institute (ALCI).
 This placement test is administered on campus at APU.
 Contact the International Center for schedules, fees, and locations for the APU English placement test.

 3. Completion of an intensive English language program at APU

 ALCI is an intensive English language program at APU.
 Those who qualify academically for undergraduate or graduate admission to APU and choose to fulfill the English proficiency requirement through study in the ALCI program are offered conditional admission to the university.
-Successful completion of Level 4 is the minimum proficiency level for undergraduate students, and Level 6 for graduate students, to continue academic programs after ALCI studies.
+Successful completion of Level 4 is the minimum proficiency level for undergraduate students, and Level 5 for graduate and professional students, to continue academic programs after ALCI studies.
 Students must submit a separate application for ALCI.